Skip to content

 Which Guest Stars Will Appear?

-It is currently unknown which familiar faces from “Big Bang” will also make a return.
+Which familiar faces from “Big Bang” will also be seen again is currently unknown.
 The official synopsis suggests at least a guest appearance by Johnny Galecki (Leonard) and Jim Parsons (Sheldon), as their invention lays the foundation for the plot.
 Given the premise, it’s quite likely that fans can look forward to a reunion with hopefully all the stars from back then–including Kaley Cuoco as Penny, Melissa Rauch (Bernadette), or Mayim Bialik (Amy).

-Meanwhile, Lorre promises a completely different aesthetic compared to the original series: “There are a lot of computer effects,” the series creator revealed.
+Meanwhile, Lorre promises a completely different aesthetic compared to the original series: “There are many computer effects,” revealed the series creator.
 There’s a lot of “special technical stuff” because elements of science and fantasy are incorporated.
-“Stuart Fails to Save the Universe” is intended to be a series that the nerds from “The Big Bang Theory” would have loved, hated, and debated.
+“Stuart Fails to Save the Universe” is intended to be a series that the nerds from “The Big Bang Theory” would have loved, hated, and discussed.

-When the new spin-off will be released is not yet foreseeable.
-However, it is clear that it will initially launch exclusively on HBO Max.
-Warner’s streaming service is set to finally start in Germany in 2026–six years after its introduction in the U.S.
+When the new spinoff will be released is still unclear.
+However, it is certain that it will initially launch exclusively on HBO Max.
+Warner’s streaming service is set to start in Germany in 2026–six years after its introduction in the U.S.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.